Lucas-Froguel/QGhostBusters/README.md

 # Physical world inspiration

 The ghosts as implemented in this game are inspired on photons following different paths.
-Their spatial superposition is achieved by passing through beam splitters, and if several ghosts do this at the same time, they interfere similarly to Hon-Ou-Mandel effect.
+Their spatial superposition is achieved by passing through beam splitters, and if several ghosts do this at the same time, they interfere similarly to Hong-Ou-Mandel effect.

 The ghosts attack the player, so to avoid collapsing superposition from the back-action, we put the attack raduis quite large, so that we can't know where the blow is coming from.